Mokayed/UFOEXAM/ReadME.md

 <p>REST allows a better variety of data formats, whereas SOAP only allows XML.
 REST is generally considered easier to work with.
 Thanks to JSON which typically works better with data and offers faster parsing, REST offers better support for browser clients, you can read more by <a href="https://stackify.com/soap-vs-rest/"> clicking here</a>.</p>

-However, SOAP still have advantages, it supports WS-security which adds some security features, SOAP uses WSDL makes your requests and responses very well structured.
+However, SOAP still have advantages<sup>7</sup>, it supports WS-security which adds some security features, SOAP uses WSDL makes your requests and responses very well structured.
 SOAP works well in distributed enterprise environments where REST assumes direct point-to-point communication.
 The major advantage of SOAP is that it is a light-weight protocol since it is XML based, since xml is a lightweight data interchange language.

 <br>